The Dillards: Biography

 The band was originally brothers Doug Dillard and Rodney Dillard, plus Mitch Jayne and Dean Webb.
 They had had some successful singles in Missouri and moved to Los Angeles in 1962.
-Within weeks of their arrival, they were signed by both Elektra Records and the William Morris Agency, who soon had them booked on The Andy Griffith Show, playing a family of mountain musicians called "The Darlings".
+Within weeks of their arrival, they were signed by both Elektra Records and the William Morris Agency, which soon had them booked on The Andy Griffith Show, playing a family of mountain musicians called "The Darlings".
 This was a recurring role, running from 1963 to 1966.
 In 1986, the Dillards reprised the role in the reunion show Return to Mayberry.
 On the October 1963 episode "Briscoe Declares for Aunt Bee", the Dillards performed the first wide-scale airing of the 1955 Arthur "Guitar Boogie" Smith composition Feudin' Banjos (Dueling Banjos).
 Several albums have since featured songs performed on the show.

-The Dillards released four albums in quick succession but, in 1967, Doug wrote and performed the banjo music for the soundtrack of the movie Bonnie and Clyde.
-That led to an invitation to tour with The Byrds, and he left the band; later, he would release solo albums and form the band Dillard and Clark.
+The Dillards released four albums in quick succession, but in 1967, Doug wrote and performed the banjo music for the soundtrack of the movie Bonnie and Clyde.
+That led to an invitation to tour with the Byrds, and he left the band; later, he released solo albums and formed the band Dillard and Clark.

-In 1968, with Doug Dillard replaced by Herb Pedersen, The Dillards released the album "Wheatstraw Suite", which Elektra founder Jac Holzman called "one of the most innovative bluegrass albums of all time".
+In 1968, with Doug Dillard replaced by Herb Pedersen, the Dillards released the album Wheatstraw Suite, which Elektra founder Jac Holzman called "one of the most innovative bluegrass albums of all time".
 The album "broke all the rules of bluegrass music", said Rodney Dillard.
 "We put strings on it, we went electric, we used drums, and we put layered vocals on it."
-There was backlash from the bluegrass community but the album inspired artists such as Steve Martin, Don Henley and Led Zeppelin's John Paul Jones, who attributed his decision to play the mandolin to their influence.
+Backlash from the bluegrass community arose, but the album inspired artists such as Steve Martin, Don Henley, and Led Zeppelin's John Paul Jones, who attributed his decision to play the mandolin to their influence.